tommi95/Arp_Project/README.md

 Once the code has been executed 3 modalities can be chosen:

- 1. from RViz select the option 2D Nav in the toolbar and select a point where the robot will reach.
+ 1. from RViz select the option 2D Nav in the toolbar and select a point that the robot will reach.
 It is possible to interact through RViz by selecting other points once the one chosen has been reached or at any time during the achievement of the position;

  2. the robot will autonomously navigate in the scenario;